udishadc/NUBot-Udisha/README.md

 ---

-By following these steps, you can efficiently run and manage your Prefect workflows both locally and in the cloud.
+By following these steps, you can efficiently run, test, and manage your Prefect workflows both locally and in the cloud.